 This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

-Add pico de Gallo or guacamole for simple toppings or use the lentil taco meat in vegan taco bowls.
-Either way, the lentils provide a hearty filling meal!
+Add pico de gallo, cucumber pico, vegan avocado crema, or guacamole for simple toppings, or use this plant-based protein in vegan taco bowls.
+Either way, the lentils provide a hearty and filling meal!
 They make a nice alternative to black or pinto bean tacos, and walnuts add a nice contrasting texture.

 Jump to: